 In the video below, we explain how you can add images to your topics or articles.
 Please note, updates have been made to the Image Editor since this video was created:

 In the +Content box in any topic or article you will see an IMAGE element.
-When you add an image element you will be prompted to select an image to upload from your computer or to import an image in our image library.
+When you add an image element you will be prompted to upload an image from your computer or select an image from our image library.

 Uploading your own images